Cultivating an Enduring Legacy

-Cultivating an enduring legacy.
 Our vineyard is the largest contiguous vineyard in Oregon's Dundee Hills.
-The property spans 373 acres, with 200 acres dedicated to growing vines at elevations ranging from 220 to 640 feet.
+The property spans 400 acres, with 225 acres dedicated to growing vines at elevations ranging from 220 to 640 feet.
 The surrounding mountain ranges buffer the vineyard, creating a warmer microclimate that ensures consistent ripening.

-These south-facing, tightly-spaced vines are planted to Jory soil, the fertile and well-drained red soil that has come to define the Dundee Hills.
+These south-facing, tightly-spaced vines are planted to Jory, the fertile and well-drained red soil that has come to define the Dundee Hills.

 Sustainable Farming and Innovation